sb2345/okckd.github.io/source/_posts/design/2014-06-23-Cache-algorithms.md

 A distributed cache may __span multiple servers__ so that it can grow in size and in transactional capacity.
 It is mainly used to store __application data residing in database and web session data__.

-The idea of distributed caching has become feasible now because main memory has become very cheap and network cards have become very fast, with 1 Gbit now standard everywhere and 10 Gbit gaining traction.
+The idea of distributed caching has become feasible now because main memory has become very cheap and network cards have become very fast (speed of 1 Gbit is now standard, and 10 Gbit is gaining traction).

 Also, a distributed cache works well on __lower cost machines usually employed for web servers__ as opposed to __database servers__ which require expensive hardware.